dabreinl/sentiment-analysis-with-huggingface-transformers/README.md

 # Some suggestions for further model improvement:

-* After analyzing the instances with the highest loss (see visualize-model-performance notebook) it could be seen that some instances were incorrectly labeled -> by relabeling these instances, the model performance could definitely be improved
+* After analyzing the instances with the highest loss (see visualize-model-performance notebook), we saw that some instances were incorrectly labeled -> by relabeling these instances, the model performance could definitely be improved

 * Additional resampling methods could be experimented with to further improve model performance